caracal-pipeline/caracal-docs/sphinx/manual/products/index.rst

 Reports
 ^^^^^^^
-(Interactive?)
 HTML Reports on the observation(s) and sources are located in the output/reports directory.
-I think Oleg / Athanaseus should fill this out.
-What about RFInder?